saleslayer/magento-community-plugin/README.md

 #### 1.1 Download the package in your Magento

 > **Warning**.
-> Install the plugin only automatically or manually.
-If you try to install it with both methods at the same time, in step 1.2 Magento will return an error.
+> If you have previously installed the plugin manually in root folder 'app/code', uninstall it.
+Then install the plugin automatically through composer.
+If you try to install it in both ways at the same time, in step 1.2 Magento will return an error.

 ##### 1.1.1 Via Composer.
 In your Magento root folder, execute command:
 ```